- When do you need a WordPress Booking Plugin?

 The requirements for a booking plugin depend largely on what type of business you run.
 So when considering your options, it's important to think about the use case for your industry.

-For example, if you run a hair salon in Chicago.
-You are primarily booking appointments on weekends.
+For example, if you run a hair salon in and are taking a combination of walk-ins and the weekdays and appointments-only on weekends.
 An appointment plugin that is designed specifically for beauty salons is most suitable.
 Over one designed with generic appointment bookings in mind.

 And while this post will outline some generic WordPress booking plugins.
 It will cover niche/category-specific appointment booking plugins as well.